-As we all know, spring time calls for cleaning your closet aka spring cleaning!
+As we all know, springtime calls for cleaning your closet, aka spring cleaning!
 At first, it may seem like a hassle, but it will be well worth it in the end.
-An organised and minimal closet will make it easier for you to find the clothing pieces to coordinate daily outfits.
+An organized and minimal closet will make it easier for you to find the clothing pieces to coordinate daily outfits.
 Cleaning out your wardrobe doesn’t always have to be a chore.
-The process of cleaning your closet will take you one step closer towards thriving in an eco-friendly lifestyle.
-This is also a great way to maximise the space in your wardrobe and prevent yourself from hoarding unnecessary clothing.
+The process of cleaning your closet will take you one step closer to thriving in an eco-friendly lifestyle.
+This is also a great way to maximize the space in your wardrobe and prevent yourself from hoarding unnecessary clothing.
 Here are tips on ways to clean out your hoarded closet and go green.

 1. Lend your designer items